Dung24-6/Dung24-6/README.md

 _**I do not believe in a fate that falls on men however they act; but I do believe in a fate that falls on man unless they act.**_

 G. K. Chesterton

+_**Ignorant men don't know what good they hold in their hands until they've flung it away.**_

+Sophocles